RealS8 – Your Realtor® Team in Anchorage

 community involvement that adds to your relationship

-When you work with Bethany and Niel of Coldwell Banker Best Properties, you are tapping into a combined 40 years of licensed real estate activity and over 80 years of living in Anchorage!
+When you work with Bethany Stamper of Coldwell Banker Endeavor Realty, and her longstanding relationship with Niel Thomas, you tap into a combined 43 years of licensed real estate activity and over 80 years of their lives in Anchorage!

 We call it RealS8 (to be read, “Real-S-8” = “RealEstate”).
 That’s this web address www.RealS8.com.
 It came from the fact that RealS8 is the maximum number of characters that fit on an Alaska license plate.
 Watch for Bethany’s car and wave to her!

-Niel Thomas began the venture in 1983, and Bethany became a working partner about 10 years ago.
+Niel Thomas began the venture in 1983, and Bethany became a working partner in 2006.
 In more recent years Bethany has become the team leader, as a Realtor® who in her own right has gained the trust and respect of dozens of clients through the course of nearly 500 transactions during her association with Niel.
-Niel is currently “of counsel”, as they say in law firms, lending a senior-level of experience to clients and transactions as needed while Bethany supervises the team and works closely with clients on most business decisions.
+Niel is currently retired and unlicensed -- “of counsel” as they say in law firms -- lending a senior-level of experience as needed while Bethany supervises the team and works closely with clients on all business decisions.

 Bethany and Niel aren’t the whole show, of course.
 We are the team builders for our clients, with every client having different requirements and needs from team players.
 Read on here, for more on our team members.